wazo-platform/wazo-platform.org/content/blog/sprint-review-2217.md

 For more details about the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D22.17).

-See you at the next sprint review!
+Note that the next release will be on mid-January.
+Happy Holidays!

 ## Resources